CappingTeam-Community/Forum/README.md

 6. Enter Personal Access Token
    7. Settings -> Developer Settings -> Personal Access Token -> Generate New Token

+#### Fixing Issues
-Make sure NOT to make changes directly on master.
-Name your branch FIRSTNAME-LASTNAME-ISSUENUMBER
+1. Make sure NOT to make changes directly on master.
+Create a new branch, name the branch FIRSTNAME-LASTNAME-ISSUENUMBER
+2. In your commit message, include "Fix #ISSUENUMBER" to automatically set the issue to fixed and pending review
+3. Only push the branch, allow another developer to review the pull request before merging with master

 Fork the Repo (Other Devs)
+1.

 ## Available Scripts